 Unless otherwise stated in writing by AdAction, each Ad used by AdAction in connection with an Ad Campaign must include, in unaltered form, the special transaction tracking computer code provided by AdAction (“Ad Codes”).
 Advertiser will not knowingly modify, circumvent, impair, disable or otherwise interfere with any Ad Codes and/or other technology and/or methodology required or made available by AdAction to be used in connection with any and all Ads.
 In connection with CPA-based Ad Campaigns, Advertiser agrees to pay AdAction a reasonable market rate determined by AdAction on a net thirty (30) day basis in instances where conversion data cannot be supplied due to a failure of the Ad Codes and Advertiser’s inability to provide such information, in the alternative.
 All determinations made by AdAction in connection with the Ads, Actions and any associated fees invoiced to Advertiser shall be final and binding on Advertiser.
 Notwithstanding the foregoing, AdAction’s Services do not involve investigating or resolving any claim or dispute involving Advertiser and any Publisher, Affiliate or other third party.

-- The following terms apply to all Ad Campaigns transmitted via e-mail by AdAction’s Affiliates on behalf of Advertiser.
-Any and all e-mail-based Ads shall comply with all applicable federal and state laws including, but not limited to, the CAN-SPAM Act of 2003 (“CAN-SPAM”) and any and all Federal Trade Commission implementing regulations;
+The following terms apply to all Ad Campaigns transmitted via e-mail by AdAction’s Affiliates on behalf of Advertiser.
+Any and all e-mail-based Ads:

-- The fees for Actions shall be set forth in the applicable IO(s).
-Subject to Section 8 below the payment of the fees shall be unconditioned and shall be paid regardless whether the Advertiser actually collected the funds from his applicable advertisers or not (if applicable).
-Conditioned that the Advertiser shall enable AdAction 24/7 access to Advertiser’s campaign tracking system, the fees shall be calculated according to the Advertiser’s record of Valid Actions (as defined in Section 8).
+The fees for Actions shall be set forth in the applicable IO(s).
+Subject to Section 9 below, the payment of the fees shall be unconditioned and shall be paid regardless whether the Advertiser actually collected the funds from his applicable advertisers or not (if applicable).
+Conditioned that the Advertiser shall enable AdAction 24/7 access to Advertiser’s campaign tracking system, the fees shall be calculated according to the Advertiser’s record of Valid Actions (as defined in Section 9).

 In connection with Leads and CPA-based Ad Campaigns, Advertiser will pay AdAction for all Actions generated; provided, however, that Advertiser shall have no obligation to pay for any Lead/CPA-based Action that: